Air monitoring and human health

 Ambient air quality sampling

 As another requirement of the stipulation agreement, Water Gremlin must submit to air sampling at five locations around the edge of its property.
 These five monitors sample for a number of VOCs, including tDCE and TCE.
 Air samples are collected for one 24-hour period every three days.
 This work is being performed by Pace Analytical, an independent environmental consultant.
 Results are reported directly to MPCA.

 Ambient air monitoring results can vary considerably with wind direction (if stack emissions are blowing directly toward a monitor), and when weather conditions temporarily trap air near the surface or disperse it quickly.
-Ambient monitors can also detect VOCs that come from other nearby sources.
-Despite this variability, ambient air monitors are an important data point because they reflect VOC concentrations in the air people are actually breathing.
+Ambient monitors can also detect VOCs or lead that come from other nearby sources.
+Despite this variability, ambient air monitors are an important data point because they reflect concentrations in the air people are actually breathing.